 When most people plan to get a new roof, they don't realize that most roofers won't handle the disposal of their current roof.
 The contractor will rip off the old shingles to prep the roof for new materials, but you'll have to get rid of those shingles yourself.

 The best way to estimate the weight of your old shingles is by figuring out how many bundles were laid onto your roof.
 You can calculate the bundle amount by using your roof's square footage.
 Each bundle is 33 square feet; if your roof is 1200 square feet, that means you have 36 bundles of shingles.
 The weight of each bundle depends on the type of shingles that you have.
 Here's a breakdown of some common roofing materials:

-Once you have the square footage of your roof and the weight of its materials, you should contact a local company to secure a dumpster rental for shingle disposal.
+Once you know how many square feet your roof is and the weight of its materials, you should contact a local company to secure a dumpster rental for shingle disposal.
 Part of what makes renting a dumpster a convenient option is that the company will deliver the bin at a scheduled day and time, place it close to the home to make disposing of the shingles easy, and pick it up when scheduled to allow the roofing crew to start work on your new roof with minimal disruptions.
-Because you've already calculated your roof's square footage, you'll use that to calculate the size of the dumpster you'll need.
-Dumpsters are designed to hold specific tonnages, so you should give your dumpster provider the estimated weight to get a bin that can safely handle the weight of your shingles.
+Designed to carry heavy loads (such as old couches), you can be sure the heavy shingles can be hauled away.